tcrensink/tsar/docs/readme.md

 (alpha version for macos coming soon)

 # What is TSAR?
-TSAR makes your digital documents an extension of your mind.
+TSAR is a terminal-based productivity tool.
 Use it as a personal knowledge base (PKB), note taking app, digital journal, and more.
 Access, explore, and connect your document collections from terminal with *maxmimal efficiency*.

 ### Features
 - **Search**: search your documents in real time with the lucene query syntax, powered by elasticsearch